-Every asylum seeker has to sign an agreement at the beginning of the asylum procedure that gives the SEM the right to have access to his or her medical reports.
-The asylum seeker is not forced to sign, but if he or she does not, the SEM will claim that the asylum seeker has not complied with the duty to cooperate and therefore loses his or her right to have the proceeding continued.
+Every asylum seeker has to sign an agreement at the beginning of the asylum procedure that gives the SEM the right to have access to their medical reports.
+The asylum seeker is not by law forced to sign, but if they do not, the SEM will claim that the asylum seeker has not complied with the duty to cooperate and therefore loses their right to have the proceeding continued.

-According to the law, asylum seekers must state any serious health problems of relevance to the asylum and removal procedures of which they were aware when filing the application for asylum.
+According to the law, when filling out the application for asylum, asylum seekers must state any serious health problems of which they are aware and of relevance to the asylum and removal procedures.
 In practice, this is very problematic as traumatised people are often not aware of their trauma, it is symptomatic that a trauma can show up only after some time, which speaks for the credibility of the disease.
 Medical problems that are claimed at a later stage or established by another medical specialist may be taken into account in the asylum and removal procedures if they are proven.
 The provision of prima facie evidence suffices by way of exception if there are excusable grounds for the delay or proof cannot be provided in the case in question for medical reasons.
 That should be the case for all psychological diseases which can hardly be proven.

-Under the new asylum procedure in force throughout Switzerland since March 2019, medical care and the establishment of medical facts in the examination of asylum applications, appear to be one of the main issues induced by the acceleration of procedures.
-It crystallizes the tension between, on the one hand, the new procedural deadlines provided for in the Asylum Act and the processes put in place in federal structures and, on the other hand, an examination of asylum applications based on adequate medical care enabling the medical professionals to make clear and detailed medical diagnoses.
+Medical care and the establishment of medical facts in the examination of asylum applications remain one of the main issues induced by the acceleration of procedures.
+They crystallize the tension between, on the one hand, the tight procedural deadlines provided for in the Asylum Act and the processes put in place in federal structures and, on the other hand, an examination of asylum applications based on adequate medical care enabling the medical professionals to make clear and detailed medical diagnoses.

 Another problem is that, in a large number of cases, medical reports are taken into account mainly in order to assess whether the removal order is legal and reasonable, and are not adequately considered for the assessment of the person’s credibility.